the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 Got little ones?
 No worries.
 This path is also as stroller-friendly as it is photo-worthy.
 So, slather on that sunblock, gather the ‘fam,’ and head to the River Walk to soak up those San Antonio vibes on a dime.

-While there is a small fee for admission, I assure you it’s easy on the budget.
+Although there’s a small admission fee, I assure you it’s budget-friendly.
 At the time of this writing:

 🎟️ Adult tickets are $14 each